Learning Naturally Aggregated Appearance for Efficient 3D Editing: Experiments

-\textbf{Datasets.} The \textit{LLFF}~\cite{mildenhall2019llff} dataset comprises 8 real-world scenes, where each scene is accompanied by several training images captured by handheld cameras placed in a rough grid pattern.
-We evaluate this dataset at a resolution of $1008 \times 756$ after downscaling the images by a factor of 4.
+\textbf{Forward-facing data.} The \textit{LLFF}~\cite{mildenhall2019llff} dataset comprises real-world forward-facing scenes, where each scene is accompanied by several training images captured by handheld cameras placed in a rough grid pattern nearly on a vertical plane.
+We evaluate the dataset at a resolution of $756 \times 1008$.

+We utilize the normalized device coordinate (NDC) space to model the forward-facing captures, where the pseudo canonical camera is defined as the average camera pose at the world origin.
+The perspective projection $f_p$ can map any given point $\mathbf{p}_{xyz}$ in the world coordinates to its corresponding NDC point $f_p(\mathbf{p}_{xyz}) \triangleq (p_{x'}, p_{y'}, p_{z'})$.
+The coordinate range of the voxel grid $\phi_G$ is defined by the bounding box in NDC space.
+One notable property of NDC is that for a ray $\mathbf{r}$ origin from the camera center, all points along the ray share identical values for $p_{x'}$ and $p_{y'}$.
+Leveraging this property, we can design an appropriate choice for the canonical projection: $\tilde{\mathbf{p}}_{uv} \triangleq (p_{x'}, p_{y'})$.

-The \textit{Replica}~\cite{straub2019replica} dataset is a collection of various high-quality and high-resolution 3D reconstructions of indoor scenes with clean and dense geometry.
-We evaluate the 14 panorama scenes as processed in SOMSI~\cite{habtegebrial2022somsi}, where each scene is rendered as a grid of equally spaced spherical images at a resolution of $1024 \times 512$.
+\textbf{Panorama data.} The \textit{Replica}~\cite{straub2019replica} dataset is a collection of various high-quality and high-resolution 3D reconstructions of indoor scenes with clean and dense geometry.
+We evaluate the panorama scenes as processed in SOMSI~\cite{habtegebrial2022somsi}, where each scene is rendered as a grid of equally spaced spherical images at a resolution of $1024 \times 512$.

-The \textit{Instruct-NeRF2NeRF}~\cite{haque2023instruct} dataset consists of 6 scenes captured in either an object-centric or forward-facing manner.
-We leverage this dataset specifically to model and edit forward-facing scenes that prominently feature human subjects for qualitative evaluation.
+The panorama data captures outward-facing views covering a 360-degree field of view around the global center.
+We place the pseudo-canonical camera at the global origin and define the Equirectangular projection as the canonical projection.
+Drawing inspiration from the smooth coordinate transforms in~\cite{barron2022mipnerf360,reiser2022merf}, we introduce a new contracted formulation $f_c$ specifically for panorama scenes: